 8. Citânia de Briteiros

 The numerous structures of every type you’ll find here, freely disposed, obey an early but effective city planning and offer astonishing but very objective clues to understand people from these places, located up in the hills.
-Though they were at a higher ground, they walled themselves .
+Even though they were at a higher ground, they walled themselves .

 You have three options if you want to go to Guimarães: by car, by train or by bus.